Saray Khumalo

-Saray Khumalo (born 1972) is a Zambia-born, South Afican explorer and mountaineer.
+Saray Khumalo (born 1972) is a Zambian-born, South African explorer and mountaineer.
 In May 2019, she became the first black African woman to reach the summit of Mount Everest.

 Personal life

 With a Rwandan bloodline but now resident in South Africa, Khumalo was born in Zambia.
 She works as an e-commerce business executive.
 She is a mother of two children.

 Mountain climbing

-Prior to her 2019 success, she had attempted several times to conquer Mount Everest.
+Prior to her 2019 success, she had attempted several times to climb Mount Everest.
 Her first attempt was in 2014, when she was halted after an avalanche that killed 16 guides on the slope.
-She tried again in 2015 but was halted again by an earthquake in Nepal.
-Her final try, before her success, was in 2017 where she was forced to turn back because of the terrible weather.
+She tried again in 2015, but was halted by an earthquake in Nepal.
+Her final try, before her success, was in 2017, where she was forced to turn back because of the terrible weather.

-She is also known to have summited six mountains, including Mount Kilimanjaro in Tanzania, Aconcagua in Argentina and Mount Elbrus in Russia.
+Saray has also completed the Seven Summits challenge, which involves climbing the highest peaks on each of the seven continents.
+It includes Mount Everest (Asia), Mount Kilimanjaro (Africa), Denali (North America), Aconcagua (South America), Vinson Massif (Antartica), Mount Elbrus (Europe), and Mount Kosciuszko (Australia) or Carstensz Pyramid (Australasia).